daveshap/Medical_Intake/README.md

 ## License

-Learning Use License Refer to LICENCE for further details
+Learning Use License Refer to LICENCE for further details.
+In short I want you to take this, understand how it works, then use the concept to build something new.
+This was done under retainer and therefore can't be replicable in this exact form.